vondele/nettest/README.md

 # Nettest

-This repo aims to capture the workflow needed to train a NNUE network as a yaml file.
-It contains the yaml recipes and the tools to execute the workflow in a reproducible manner.
-Ultimately the goals is to reproduce the workflows needed to create (near?) master-strength networks for [Stockfish](https://github.com/official-stockfish/Stockfish).
+This repo aims to capture the workflow needed to train a NNUE network in a single yaml file.
+It contains these yaml files (recipes) and the tools to execute the workflow in a reproducible manner.
+Ultimately the goal is to reproduce the workflows needed to create (near?) master-strength networks for [Stockfish](https://github.com/official-stockfish/Stockfish).

 ## Overview